tndata/speaking/README.md

-# Speaking
+# Speaking (Experimental)

 Let's talk about .NET!
 This repository helps connect speakers to speaking opportunities related to the .NET ecosystem.
+We're experimenting with using a repository to do this until we have a better solution.

 ## Hosting an event?